gianlazz/Lazztech.Cloud/GianDevNotes.md

 - `failed to create service lazztech-cloud_lazztech.obsidianpresences.cloudwebapp: Error response from daemon: rpc error: code = InvalidArgument desc = name must be valid as a DNS name component`

 I'll have to sort this and the port forwarding tomorrow.

+## Wednesday, August 26, 2018
+#### Sprint 8, CI/CD Arm Cluster Build and Deployment

+Working on `deploy-to-cluster.sh`.

+I didn't make it to the apartment to configure the port forwarding for the cluster and dynamic dns so I'll have to do that tomorrow.